sidharthmrao/NBodySimulation/README.md

 D: Move right

 ##### Description
 Multithreaded N-Body-Problem simulator.
 Threading has been moved to the "threading" branch because not all graphics cards support multithreading in pygame.
+Note: The red dot represents the center of mass.

 ##### Images
 ![](https://github.com/sidharthmrao/NBodySimulation/blob/master/Screenshots/2023-11-04-194315_hyprshot.png)